judelt/InterviewScheduler/README.md

 # **Interview Scheduler**
-React application that allows users to book and cancel interviews.<br />
+React application that allows users to book and cancel interviews.
+It uses WebSockets in the API server for real-time communication and CirlceCI for a continuous integration process.<br />
 Assignment for [Lighthouse Labs.](https://www.lighthouselabs.ca/)<br />
 You can try the app [here.](https://frosty-varahamihira-3f7f04.netlify.app/)<br /><br />